conda/infrastructure/ISSUE_SORTING.md

 ### How does labeling work?

-Labeling is a very important means for triaging engineers to keep track of the current state of an issue with regards to the asynchronous nature of communicating with users.
+Labeling is a very important means for sorting engineers to keep track of the current state of an issue with regards to the asynchronous nature of communicating with users.
 Utilizing the proper labels helps to identify the severity of the issue as well as to quickly understand the current state of a discussion.

 Generally speaking, labels with the same category are considered mutually exclusive but in some cases labels sharing the same category can occur concurrently as they indicate qualifiers as opposed to types.
 For example, we may have the following types, https://github.com/conda/infra/labels/type%3A%3Abug, https://github.com/conda/infra/labels/type%3A%3Afeature, and https://github.com/conda/infra/labels/type%3A%3Adocumentation, where for any one issue there would be _at most_ **one** of these to be defined (_i.e._ an issue shouldn’t be a bug _and_ a feature request at the same time).
 Alternatively, with issues involving specific operating systems (_i.e._, https://github.com/conda/infra/labels/os%3A%3Alinux, https://github.com/conda/infra/labels/os%3A%3Amacos, and https://github.com/conda/infra/labels/os%3A%3Awindows), an issue could be labeled with one or more depending on the system(s) the issue is occurring on.